BiomedSciAI/fuse-med-ml/paper/paper.md

 We were also able to meaningfully measure our progress and statistical significance of our results with off-the-shelf *fuse.eval* components that facilitate metrics' confidence interval calculation and model comparison.
 These tools were enabled us to organize two challenges as part of the 2022 International Symposium on Biomedical Imaging (ISBI) [@knight], [@bright].

 # Components

+## *fuse.data*
+FuseMedML's data package is designed for building a flexible data pipeline with reusable building blocks called *ops*.
+Each op(eration) gets as an input a `sample_dict`, a dictionary that stores all the necessary information about a sample processed so far.
+Typically, an *op* also gets keys that specify what it should consider in `sample_dict` and where to store the output.

+A data pipeline consists of a `static_pipline` and a `dynamic_pipeline`.
+The output of the `static_pipeline` is cached to optimize running time and maximize GPU utilization.
+The `dynamic_pipeline` is responsible for "online" processing that we don't want cached, such as random augmentations.
+An instance of a *fuse* dataset class, which inherits from the PyTorch dataset class is then created from defined static and dynamic pipelines.
+The data package includes also includes generic utilities such as a PyTorch based sampler enabling batch class balancing and a tool for splitting data into folds acording to predefined criteria.

+## *fuse.dl*

+## *fuse.eval*